Climate Risk Management

 Environmental Stewardship

-We believe that Assured Guaranty will experience the impact of environmental issues most strongly in our business as a financial guaranty insurer, an investor and an investment manager.
-We believe the direct impact of our operations on the environment is relatively small, but we have a role and a responsibility to manage our operations in ways that reflect our respect for the environment.
+As a financial services firm with approximately 365 employees, the direct impact of our operations on the environment is relatively small, but we have a role and a responsibility to manage our operations in ways that reflect our respect for the environment.
+Our Policy on Climate Risk Management and Environmental Stewardship guides our actions and strategies in four critical areas:

 • Insurance Risk Management and Strategic Opportunities